-When I learned about this issue from "Shark Tank," I was shocked.
-It seemed inefficient and wasteful.
-But it did lead me to me learning about Blueland, a cleaning product company that aims to solve the problem.
+When I first learned about this issue on "Shark Tank," I was shocked.
+But it did lead me to me learn more about Blueland, a cleaning product company that aims to solve the problem.

 How does Blueland work?